jbakse/major_studio_1/content/assignment_final/index.md

 **You must post significant process updates each week.**

 The content of these posts will vary from student to student and from week to week.
 These posts should summarize the work you have done that week, along with any findings.
-I will assign *additional, specific* content or excercises to include during some weeks.
+I will assign *additional, specific* content or exercises to include during some weeks.

 **Your weekly update is due before class each Monday.**